 I think the image below pretty much sums it up.
-Oh, and Amazon has free shipping, while Gilt’s shipping is $$$ and super slow; it brings the price to more than a 50% markup.
+Oh, and Amazon has free and fast shipping, while Gilt’s shipping is $$$ and super slow, which brings the price to more than a 50% markup.
 Same kind of ripoff as One Kings Lane.

 Ok, now for my secret…

-I just bought a gorgeous new pair of Dolce & Gabbana lace booties for only $160.
+I just bought a gorgeous new pair of Dolce & Gabbana lace booties for only $130.
 US (believe it or not, the retail price on these is $1050.
 US).
-I also bought a new off-white Coach clutch purse for 50 bucks (the in-store retail price is $140.)
-In fact, my entire wardrobe is filled with designer clothes, shoes and accessories that I have purchased for a fraction of their retail price.
+I also bought a new off-white Coach clutch purse for 40 bucks (the in-store retail price is $140.)
+In fact, my entire wardrobe is filled with designer clothes, shoes, and accessories that I have purchased for a fraction of their retail price.
 How?
 I shop online at eBay.

 Like my friends, you’re probably in disbelief.
 Last week we all went out for dinner.
 I wore a skirt to show off my new lace boots.
 My friends noticed them right away.
 The compliments didn’t stop all night.
 At dinner, one of my friends asked where I got them and how much I paid.
 When I told her there was dead silence, followed by “how do you buy designer clothing for cheap online?”
 Everyone looked puzzled as if I had just explained a new theory of relativity.